rhomobile/rhomobile-docs/eb/en/edge/api/Log.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>Enables the logging of memory usage in the system; specifies the time interval in milliseconds at which memory logs will be generated periodically.
-Setting it to 0 will disable logging memory information.</p>
+Enables the logging of memory usage in the system; specifies the time interval in milliseconds at which memory logs will be generated periodically.
+Setting it to 0 will disable logging memory information.
 ####Params
 <p><strong>Default:</strong> 0</p>
 ####Access